 - If your home was previously occupied by a pet owner, they may have left flea eggs behind.

 Yes, fleas bite in order to feed on the blood of their host.
 Fleas typically attack and bite the entire body of an animal and attack the legs and feet of a person.
 A flea bite appears as a small red spot that is encircled by a reddish halo.
 Flea bites are itchy and can cause a person, pet, or wild animal discomfort.

 While fleas have been linked to the spread of the plague, they do not currently pose a significant health threat to people.
 Flea bites can cause allergic reactions and excessive scratching of bites can lead to infection, according to the Washington State Department of Health.

 How do I get rid of fleas?

 Getting rid of fleas can be a difficult and frustrating task.
 In order to successfully eliminate fleas, property owners who have pests must work in partnership with their pest control company.
-At ProSite Pest Control, we recommend that your pets be removed for treatment at the same time as treatment is being performed on your home.
+At Prosite Pest Control, we recommend that your pets be removed for treatment at the same time as treatment is being performed in your home.

-To learn more about our effective flea control in Yakima and Kittitas counties, contact ProSite.
+To learn more about our effective flea control services in Yakima and Kittitas counties, contact Prosite.

 Schedule Today!
 Please enter your contact information below and a pest control representative will contact you soon.